 - anxiety or paranoia

-In rare cases, high doses of weed can cause delusions and psychosis.
+In rare cases, high doses of weed can cause hallucinations, delusions, and psychosis.

 Smoking or ingesting weed on a regular basis can have additional effects on your mind and body.
 You might be at an increased risk of developing: